Kenneth More as Charles Lightoller, Second Officer of the RMS Titanic

 How to Get the Look

-Lightoller’s attire lends some good style tips for any boaters out there or at least men who like navally-inspired wardrobe choices.
+Hey, you could always just go and join the White Star Line.
+If only it existed beyond the 1930s… otherwise, Second Officer Lightoller’s attire lends some good style tips for any boaters out there or at least men who like naval-inspired wardrobe choices.

-- Black wool double-breasted uniform coat with eight brass buttons, peak lapels, breast pocket, jetted hip pockets, double rear vents, and single gold bullion looped stripe cuff insignia
+- Dark navy wool double-breasted uniform reefer jacket with eight brass buttons, peak lapels, slanted welted breast pocket, jetted hip pockets, short double side vents, and single gold bullion looped stripe cuff insignia

-- Black wool flat front trousers with plain-hemmed bottoms
+- Dark navy wool flat front trousers with plain-hemmed bottoms

-- Off-white heavy wool turtleneck sweater with ribbed neck, cuffs, and waistband
+- Ivory heavy wool turtleneck sweater with ribbed neck, cuffs, and waistband

 - White shirt with detachable club collar and double/French cuffs